Christians’ Cut: Popular Religion and the Global Health Campaign for Medical Male Circumcision in Swaziland

 Digital Object Identifier (DOI)

 Golomski, Casey and Nyawo, Sonene, "Christians’ Cut: Popular Religion and the Global Health Campaign for Medical Male Circumcision in Swaziland" (2017).
-Anthropology Scholarship.
+Culture, Health & Sexuality.
 7.

 African Languages and Societies Commons, African Studies Commons, Christian Denominations and Sects Commons, Christianity Commons, Community Health and Preventive Medicine Commons, Ethics in Religion Commons, Gender and Sexuality Commons, Health Policy Commons, International Public Health Commons, Medical Humanities Commons, Medicine and Health Commons, Missions and World Christianity Commons, Other Feminist, Gender, and Sexuality Studies Commons, Public Health Education and Promotion Commons, Social and Cultural Anthropology Commons, Sociology of Culture Commons, Sociology of Religion Commons, Women's Health Commons

 This is an Author’s Original Manuscript of an article published by Taylor & Francis in Culture, Health & Sexuality in 2017, available online: https://dx.doi.org/10.1080/13691058.2016.1267409